fredpdavis/oshealab_genomic_scripts/README.md

 want to change genome version, gene annotations, species, etc. you will edit this file.

+- By default, YARP uses ENSEMBL release 94.
+If you want to eventually compare your bulk RNA-seq to 10x single cell RNA-seq that you process with cellranger, you should instead use the sambe ENSEMBL version.
+Cellranger version 1, 2, and 3 use ENSEMBL release 84, 84, and 93, respectively.

+- If necessary, you can specify the ENSEMBL release by editing the following three files at the specified lines.
+Simply change 94 to your desired ENSEMBL release.

+    - `src/r/basicRnaSeqAnalysis.R` line 498: `specs$ensembl_release<- "94"`
+    - `src/slurm/prepare_indices.slurm.csh` line 21 `set ENSEMBL_RELEASE="94"`
+    - `src/slurm/process_rnaseq_samples.slurm.csh` line 43 `set ENSEMBL_RELEASE="94"`

 - Make a new directory and copy the prepared_indices.slurm.csh script there.

 ```